Local analysis of the history dependence in tetrahedra packings: Abstract

-{\textbf{Local analysis of the history dependence in tetrahedra packings}} {\textbf{N. Nirmal Thyagu, Max Neudecker, and Matthias Schr\"{o}ter}} \textbf{ {\today}} { The mechanical properties of a granular sample can depend on the way the packing was prepared.
-However, the variables which store this information are often unknown.
-Here we present an X-ray tomography study of tetrahedra packings prepared with three different tapping strengths.
-Our main result is that the relative contribution of the three different contact types possible between tetrahedra -- face-to-face (F2F), edge-to-face (E2F), and point contacts -- is one variable which stores the preparation history.
-We show this by preparing pairs of packings that differ either in their bulk volume fraction $\phi_{global}$ or in their number of mechanical constraints per particle $C$, where $C$ is determined from all three contact types which each fix a different amount of constraints.
-For the pairs with the same $\phi_{global}$ the number of E2F and point contacts varies with preparation, while the number of F2F contacts stays constant.
-For the iso-constraint packings the relative contribution of all three contact types stays the same.
+The mechanical properties of a granular sample depend frequently on the way the packing was prepared.
+However, is not well understood which properties of the packing store this information.
+Here we present an X-ray tomography study of three pairs of tetrahedra packings prepared with three different tapping protocols.
+The packings in each pair differs in the number of mechanical constraints $C$ imposed on the particles by their contacts, while their bulk volume fraction $\phi_\textnormal{global}$ is approximately the same.
+We decompose $C$ into the contributions of the three different contact types possible between tetrahedra -- face-to-face (F2F), edge-to-face (E2F), and point contacts -- which each fix a different amount of constraints.
 We then perform a local analysis of the contact distribution by grouping the particles together according to their individual volume fraction $\phi_{local}$ computed from a Voronoi tessellation.
-We find that the probability distribution of $\phi_{local}$ depends only on $\phi_{global}$, not on $C$.
-The number of F2F and E2F contacts increases in all experiments with $\phi_{local}$; the number of point contacts, while always being the largest, decreases with $\phi_{local}$.
-However, only the number of F2F contacts can be described by an universal function of $\phi_{local}$.
-This behavior differs from spheres and ellipsoids and posses a significant constraint for any mean-field approach to tetrahedra packings. }
+We find that in samples which have been tapped sufficiently long the number of F2F contacts becomes an universal function of $\phi_\textnormal{local}$.
+In contrast the number of E2F and point contacts varies with the applied tapping protocol.
+Moreover, we find that the anisotropy of the shape of the Voronoi cells depends on the tapping protocol.
+This behavior differs from spheres and ellipsoids and posses a significant constraint for any mean-field approach to tetrahedra packings.